vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 <!-- TODO: Add activeMatch and other info -->

-If you are not satisfied with the page's icon or feel that the page title is too long, you can configure an object instead.
+If you are not satisfied with the page’s icon or feel that the page title is too long, you can configure an object instead.
 Available configuration items are:

 - `text:`: item text
 - `link`: item link